-Anthony B. Kim is research manager and editor of the Index of Economic Freedom.
+Anthony B. Kim is a Research Fellow in Economic Freedom, Editor of the Index of Economic Freedom, and Manager of Global Engagement for the Margaret Thatcher Center for Freedom.
 Previously, Kim had served as Deputy Chief of Staff to Dr. Edwin J. Feulner, founder of the Heritage Foundation.

 Kim won Heritage's prestigious Drs.
 W. Glenn and Rita Ricardo Campbell Award, which goes to the employee who makes “an outstanding contribution to the analysis and promotion of a free society.”

-Before joining Heritage in 2001, Kim studied economics at Rutgers University in New Brunswick, N. J. He holds a master's degree in international trade and investment policy from the Elliott School of International Affairs at the George Washington University.
+Before joining Heritage in 2001, Kim studied Economics at Rutgers University in New Brunswick, New Jersey.
+He holds a master's degree in International Trade and Investment Policy from the Elliott School of International Affairs at the George Washington University.